 Tablets work by dissolving in the toilet water to form tiny particles that run through to the septic tank.
 These particles flow to and through blocked areas to dissolve or disintegrate waste and any remaining toilet paper over a period of time.
 Typically, they have to be used on a monthly basis.

 The liquid form of RV waste tank cleaner pours into the toilet and flows down into the septic tank.
 It works faster because it’s able to move more easily through waste and compounds inside the holding tank.
 However, its basic function is the same as a tablet form; it dissolves and breaks down waste and toilet paper over time.

-Founded in Greensboro, North Carolina, Camco has been around for more than 50 years.
+Founded in Greensboro, N.C., Camco has been around for more than 50 years.
 The company develops products for ATVs, boats, RVs, and plumbing needs.
-Any RV owner most likely has a Camco product on board and should consider the Camco Ultra-Concentrate Orange Scent RV Toilet Treatment for their septic tank.
+Any RV owner most likely has a Camco product on board and should consider the Camco Ultra-Concentrate Lavender Scent RV Toilet Treatment for their septic tank.

 The company began in the early 1960s and created the first slide-action valve for RV holding tanks in 1963.
 Thetford designs products for motorhomes and travel trailers, especially ones focused on the toilet and septic tank.
 One of its top septic treatment products is the Thetford Aqua-KEM Original-Holding Tank Treatment.

 - $10-$20: With RV holding tank treatments, you will mainly pay for the size and type of the container.
 Within this price range, you’ll find anything around 24 ounces and smaller.

 - $20 and up: This price range will typically contain larger bottles and containers that offer more solution for more applications.
 Consider buying the treatment in bulk to make sure you’ve got extra just in case you run out when you need it most on the road.